 A great many occasions can bring big groups of people together (reunions, celebrations, and retreats, just to name a few), but a successful large-scale outing also needs a suitable venue.
 Whatever brings you together, the Hawksbill Retreat Lodge is an excellent place for big events.
 With easy access to Luray Caverns and the park, the 45-acre property is filled with and surrounded by fun opportunities.
 The cabin abounds with games from air hockey to billiards and board games.
 There are 10 bedrooms and enough room for up to 25 guests.

 This lovely river cabin above the South Fork of the Shenandoah River provides everything one could want from a rural retreat.
 Walk down the gentle slope that leads to over 400 feet of riverfront property.
-Enjoy the waters from the deck, relax in the hammock, or start up a fire in the pit.
-The cabin comes with a canoe and inflatables for those keen on floating for a spell.
+Enjoy the waters from the deck, relax in the riverside hammock or picnic table, or start up a fire in the pit.
+The cabin comes with a kayak and inflatables for those keen on floating for a spell.
 The master bedroom is on the ground floor, and a second room with two double beds is above.
 For a $30 fee, your dogs are most welcome to accompany you on your trip.